sfaist/docs/api-reference/types.md

 ```

 ### TargetFormatInput
 Defines the target format for data operations.
 Users can either reference an existing format using an `id` or provide the format as a JSON object.
+If neither an `id` nor `data` is provided, the default target format will be used.

 ```graphql
 input TargetFormatInput {